dgatwood/VISCAPTZ/README.md

 Tricaster:
-    If you are using a Tricaster switcher as your tally source, you must also provide its IP address.
+    If you are using a Tricaster switcher as your tally source, you must also provide its IP address and input name.
 To do this, type:

-        ./viscaptz --settricasterip "IP address"
+        ./viscaptz --settricasterip "192.168.105.1"
+        ./viscaptz --settallysourcename "INPUT5"

+    Note that you MUST use IP addresses.
+This tool makes no attempt to do any DNS lookups.

+    You must also use the *input* name, which is NOT the same as the user- visible name.
+It is usually something like "INPUT1".
+If you can't guess it, set the tricasterDebug constant to true inside the file tricaster_tally.c and recompile this tool.
+After doing so, you should see the raw messages sent back from the Tricaster.

 Panasonic camera:
     If you are using a Panasonic IP camera's pan, tilt, or zoom control or